Key Takeaways

 ppc-landing-page-design-and-images.webp

-3. Do Show Your Product in Action
+3. Do Show Your Product or Service in Action

 show-product-in-action.webp

-4. Do Test Trust Signals
+4. Do Test and Optimise Trust Signals

 trust-signals-on-ppc-landing-pages.webp